-Once you have picked out a trusted casino that accepts Boku deposits and you’ve made sure that your mobile operator supports Boku services, you can go on and make a successful deposit in half a minute.
+Once you have picked out one of the trusted casinos accepting Boku deposits and you’ve made sure that your mobile operator supports Boku services, you can go on and make a successful deposit in half a minute.

 - Go to the casino cashier and select mobile payments.
 In some cases, you will be offered options such as Pay by Phone or Pay by Mobile, so go for those to eventually choose Boku as your preferred option.

 - Enter the amount you wish to deposit and then enter your mobile telephone number.
 A confirmation SMS will be sent you the number you’ve entered.